-1. The University is validly existing under the Act, and it is authorized to issue the Bonds and to enter into the Eleventh Supplemental Indenture.

-2. The Master Indenture and the Eleventh Supplemental Indenture have been duly authorized, executed and delivered by the University, are in full force and effect and constitute the valid and binding agreements of the University, enforceable against the University in accordance with their respective terms.

-3. The Indenture creates the valid pledge which it purports to create in the moneys, securities, and funds held or set aside by the Trustee under the Indenture, subject only to the provision of the Indenture permitting the application thereof for the purposes and on the terms and conditions set forth in the Indenture, the Resolutions and the Certificate of Determination.

-4. The Bonds have been duly authorized and issued under the provisions of the Act, the Resolutions and the Indenture, constitute valid, binding, direct and general obligations of the University, and are entitled to the benefit and security of the Indenture, to the extend provided therein.
+- 1. The University is validly existing under the Act, and it is authorized to issue the Bonds and to enter into the Twelfth Supplemental Indenture. - 2.
+The Master Indenture and the Twelfth Supplemental Indenture have been duly authorized, executed and delivered by the University, are in full force and effect and constitute the valid and binding agreements of the University, enforceable against the University in accordance with their respective terms. - 3.
+The Indenture creates the valid pledge which it purports to create in the moneys, securities, and funds held or set aside by the Trustee under the Indenture, subject only to the provision of the Indenture permitting the application thereof for the purposes and on the terms and conditions set forth in the Indenture, the Resolutions and the Certificate of Determination. - 4.
+The Bonds have been duly authorized and issued under the provisions of the Act, the Resolutions and the Indenture, constitute valid, binding, direct and general obligations of the University, and are entitled to the benefit and security of the Indenture, to the extend provided therein.

-5. Under existing law, interest on the 2018 Series N Bonds is excluded from gross income of the owners thereof for federal income tax purposes pursuant to Section 103 of the Code, and interest on the 2017 Series N Bonds is not an item of tax preference under Section 57 of the Code for purposes of computing the alternative minimum tax.
-In the case of certain corporate holders of the 2018 Series N Bonds, interest on the 2018 Series N Bonds will be included in adjusted current earnings for purposes of the alternative minimum tax applicable to taxable years beginning before January 1, 2018.
-We express no opinion regarding any other federal income tax consequences arising with respect to the 2018 Series N Bonds.

-Rutgers, The State University March 29, 2018 Page 4
+Rutgers, The State University

+, 2019

+Page 3

-6. Under existing law, interest on the Bonds and net gains from the sale thereof are exempt from the tax imposed by the New Jersey Gross Income Tax Act.
+5. Under existing law, interest on the Bonds and net gains from the sale thereof are exempt from the tax imposed by the New Jersey Gross Income Tax Act.